-Understanding the procedure for prostration (sujud) is very important because prostration is one of the Arkān (pillars) of prayer.
-If this pillar is incorrect, the prayer may be considered invalid.
-In this article, we will thoroughly examine a guide to prostration based on the Fiqh book Asna al-Matalib, starting from the correct position for prostration, the supplication during prostration and its meaning, to specific rules for women.
+Understanding the correct methodology of Sujud is vital because it is a fundamental pillar (rukun) of the prayer.
+If this pillar is invalid, the entire prayer may be deemed null and void.
+In this article, we will thoroughly examine the guidelines for prostration based on the classical Shafi’i fiqh text Asna al-Matalib.
+We will cover the correct posture, the meanings of the supplications, and the specific etiquette for women.

-What is Sujud and its Arkān (Pillars)?
+What is Sujud and Its Fundamental Pillars?

 الرُّكْنُ ( التَّاسِعُ , وَالْعَاشِرُ السُّجُودُ ) مَرَّتَيْنِ فِي كُلِّ رَكْعَةٍ ( وَطُمَأْنِينَتُهُ ) … ( وَأَقَلُّهُ وَضْعُ شَيْءٍ مَكْشُوفٍ مِنْ الْجَبْهَةِ )

-3. Two Knees.
+- The Two Knees.

-The text of the book states:
+The text emphasizes the forehead’s exposure:

-قوله : ( وَأَقَلُّهُ وَضْعُ شَيْءٍ مَكْشُوفٍ مِنْ الْجَبْهَةِ ) لِخَبَرِ « إذَا سَجَدْت فَمَكِّنْ جَبْهَتَك وَلَا تَنْقُرُ نَقْرًا » رَوَاهُ ابْنُ حِبَّانَ وَصَحَّحَهُ
+قوله: (وَأَقَلُّهُ وَضْعُ شَيْءٍ مَكْشُوفٍ مِنْ الْجَبْهَةِ) لِخَبَرِ «إذَا سَجَدْت فَمَكِّنْ جَبْهَتَك وَلَا تَنْقُرُ نَقْرًا» رَوَاهُ ابْنُ حِبَّانَ وَصَحَّحه

-Important Requirements: Pressure and Hip Position
+Crucial Conditions: Pressure and Hip Position

 قوله : ( وَتَنْكِيسٍ بِارْتِفَاعِ أَسَافِلِهِ ) أَيْ عَجِيزَتِهِ وَمَا حَوْلَهَا ( عَلَى أَعَالِيهِ حَتَّى يَطْمَئِنَّ )